An analogue of Vosper's Theorem for Extension Fields: Appendix: the computation of the needed values of

 \section{Appendix: the computation of the needed values of $\frac{\chi_s(t)}{|\OO_s|}$}

-We compute explicit expressions for $\chi_s(t)/|\OO_s|$ when $t=(1,0), (2,1),(2,-1)$.
-It turns out that the formulas are slightly different depending on the parity of $q$.
-We start by recalling the formulas for the number of elements on which a quadratic form vanishes, in terms of its type (see \cite[Theorem 11.5]{Tay}).
+In this appendix, we compute explicit expressions for $\chi_s(t)/|\OO_s|$ when $t=(1,1)$, $(2,0)$ and $(2,2)$.
+We start by recalling the well known formulas for the number of zeroes of a quadratic form over a finite field, in terms of its type (see \cite[Theorem 11.5]{Tay}).

 \begin{lemma} For $Q\in \QQ_n$, let

 The value of $Z_Q$ only depends on the dimension $n$ and the type $t=(r,e)$ of $Q$, and will be denoted $Z_{n,t}$.
 We have:

 \end{lemma}